the fp is food-and-drink

 Germany Food and Drink

-The archetypal German snack used to be cooked sausage (wurst) with a bread roll.
-It has been replaced by pizza and sandwiches.
-You won’t have to look far to find pretzels, sauerkraut or schnitzel, of course, but there’s genuine reinvention and creativity behind much of the cuisine these days.
-At home, most Germans love meat dishes like roulades best.
-Their favourites on second place are pasta, lasagna and pizza.
+The archetypal German snack is a cooked sausage (Wurst) with a bread roll, though sandwiches are also popular.
+You won't have to look far to find pretzels, sauerkraut or schnitzel also, but there's genuine reinvention and creativity behind much of the cuisine these days, particularly with many Germans becoming vegans.

 First-time visitors tend to be taken aback too by the variety of regional specialties, from the fresh seafood of the far north and the lamb dishes of Lower Saxony to the casseroles and stews of Rhineland-Westphalia and the noodle-based cuisine of the southwest.

 Elsewhere, expect a dash of Mediterranean flair, no shortage of healthy options and – perhaps best of all – prices that compare favourably to other Western European nations.
 And to wash it down?
 Beer, of course, although the Germans are also proud and rather fond of their wines.